 HARRISBURG - Church ladies of Pennsylvania, prepare to start your mixers.
 It may soon be safe to go back in the kitchen.

-Pie is no longer a "potentially hazardous substance" under a bill that passed the General Assembly and now awaits Gov. Rendell's signature.
+Pie would no longer be a "potentially hazardous substance" under a bill that awaits Gov. Rendell's signature.

 It took a year of lard-laden lobbying by bakers who plied lawmakers with plates of cookies, but the General Assembly finally passed what has come to be known as "the pie bill" to restore the tradition of bake sales at churches, fire halls, and other civic spaces.

-The kerfluffle began in early 2009 when a Department of Agriculture inspector noticed baked goods for sale at an annual Lenten fundraiser for St. Cecilia's Catholic Church in Rochester, northwest of Pittsburgh.
+The kerfuffle began in early 2009 when a state Department of Agriculture inspector noticed baked goods for sale at an annual Lenten fund-raiser for St. Cecilia's Catholic Church in Rochester, northwest of Pittsburgh.

-The newly elected lawmaker said he thought state inspectors should have more important things to worry about.
-He set to work amending the state law governing "public eating and drinking places."
+He said state inspectors should have more important things to worry about and set to work amending the state law governing "public eating and drinking places."

-"It was clear this would affect any organization that sold baked goods, soccer team or Little League," Vogel said.
+"It was clear this would affect any organization that sold baked goods," Vogel said.

-"These fundraisers are our survival," said Father Mike Greb, pastor of St. Cecilia's, an institution in this old steel town, the birthplace of former NFL star running back Tony Dorsett and the childhood home of pop star Christina Aguillera.
+"These fund-raisers are our survival," said the Rev. Mike Greb, pastor of St. Cecilia's, an institution in the old steel town, the birthplace of former NFL star running back Tony Dorsett and the childhood home of pop star Christina Aguilera.
 "In tough economic times, they keep the doors open and the lights on."

-Greb said after the state busted the bake sale, his church got donations from local bakeries calls of support from as far away as California.
+After the state busted the bake sale, Greb said, his church got donations from local bakeries and calls of support from as far away as California.